FdSc - Animal Behaviour and Welfare

 Year Two (Level 5)

-The key route following the foundation degree is the BSc (Hons) Animal Behaviour & Welfare top up year at Kingston Maurward College.
+The key route following the foundation degree is the BSc (Hons) Animal Behaviour and Welfare top up year at Kingston Maurward College.
 Other colleges and univerisities also offer similar final year courses.

 This qualification offers excellent employment opportunities in the following areas: animal welfare organisations, assurance, inspection and enforcement agencies, wildlife conservation organisations, animal collections, laboratory technicians, animal behaviour consultancy and training.
-Graduates have progressed to postgraduate qualifications following completionof the BSc Top Up year at Kingston Maurward College.
+Graduates have progressed to postgraduate qualifications following completion of the BSc Top Up year at Kingston Maurward College.
 In 2017-18, 100% of our graduates were employed or in further study on Top Up programmes.